AzonInc/Doorman/README.md

 ## ⚡ Wiring
 >⚠️ **DO NOT USE THE +24V P-LINE AND USB-C AT THE SAME TIME**

-If your Intercom is connected in 2-wire mode you need to use a USB-C Power Supply as the Bus Voltage is not sufficient to power your Doorman while sending commands.
+If your Intercom is connected in 2-wire mode and you dont have a separate 24V Line you need to use a USB-C Power Supply as the Bus Voltage is probably not sufficient to power your Doorman.
 If it is connected in 3-wire mode you should be able to use the P-Line to power Doorman.

 >⚠️ **THERE IS A CATCH**\
 > The Power Supply of your Intercom **must have** a minimum output of **100-150mA**!\